Gang wars spread to the city!

 feature in a BTU.
 Two players cooperative play is as always in this kind of game, very, very fun.
 The lifespan of Gang Wars is far from a Final

-fighting game at this time.
+good fighting game at this time.
 Besides, the animation is excellent, with characters that move and strike quickly (even better than Double Dragon) featuring numerous animation steps.
-Music and
+Music

 A very honorable realization, certainly not revolutionary, but largely worthy of an arcade game of this era.
 Plus, the enemies are more varied than in any other game of its kind of the same period, and it's rare enough to be reported as well.
 The two characters we can embody, depending on you're P1 or P2, are different in their style of fighting, and one can fight with weapons that the other can't use, and vice-versa ...
 The coop play is pretty cool, and sometimes really helpful against certain Bosses.
 Speaking of it, they're also quite fun to rust out when doing it in team.
 Pay attention not to let escape the final boss, who is watching the arrival of his helicopter!
 Gang Wars is pure fun concentrated in a very nice Beat 'em Up, unfortunately little known of crowds.
 On occasion, test the game on Mame, I can guarantee you'll have some very good times.